dart-lang/sdk/runtime/docs/types.md

 class B<T> { }
 class D extends B<D> { }
 ```
 Flattening the type argument vector of instances of class `D` poses a problem.
 Indeed, the type argument at index 0 must represent type `D`, which is the type argument of class `B`.
-Therefore, type `D` is represented by `D[D[D[D[...]]]]` ad infinitum.
+Therefore, type `D` would need to be represented by `D[D[D[D[...]]]]` ad infinitum.
 To solve this problem, the `TypeRef` object extending `AbstractType` is introduced.
 It contains a single field `type`, which points to an `AbstractType`.
 Basically, `TypeRef` references another type and it is used to break cycles in type graphs.
-In this example, type `D` is represented as `D[TypeRef to D]`, or graphically:
+In this example, type `D` is represented as `D[TypeRef -> D]`, or graphically:
 ```
 D:    D[TypeRef]
       ^    |